Betterez/btrz-simple-dao/README.md

 ## Engines

+node >= v4.2.0 (for version 2 and up)
 io.js >= v2.0.1

 ## Change log

+  * 2.0.0 - Removed dependency on promised-mongo,
+          - Modified the API: toCursor() now also returns a promise.
+          - Catch disconnect events and will reconnect automatically in the net request that can find an available connection.
+          - Added a logger as a second constructor parameter (it should implement both an `info` and an `error` methods)

   * 1.6.2 - Handle disconnect gracefully and reconnects if server comes back on a timely manner.
   * 1.3.0 - Adding static and instance methods objectId() and objectId(id) to return an instance of an ObjectID object